Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks

 \textbf{Activation functions.} Throughout the architecture, we use smooth (infinitely differentiable) activation functions.
 This ensures that the emulator output is a smooth function of the inputs, enabling accurate gradient computation for downstream model fitting.
 We found that the Swish activation function $\text{Swish}(x) = x / (1 + e^{-x})$ works well empirically \citep{ramachandran2018searching}, though other smooth activation functions could also be applied, such as $\tanh$ or $\softplus$ \citep{dugas2000softplus}.

-\textbf{Computational complexity.} A naive implementation of the per-alternative encoder would require $O(\numalt^3)$ forward-pass operations due to the off-diagonal DeepSet computation.
-However, by precomputing the sum over all off-diagonal pairs and using subtraction to obtain the sum excluding pairs involving alternative $j$, we achieve $O(\numalt^2)$ complexity.
-Because $\cov$ has $O(\numalt^2)$ unique elements influencing the choice probabilities, this scaling is optimal for general $\cov$.
+\textbf{Computational complexity.} A naive implementation of the per-alternative encoder that recomputes the off-diagonal DeepSet sum $\sum_{k<l:\, k,l\neq j}\phi^{\mathrm{off}}(o_{kl})$ separately for each alternative $j$ would require $O(\numalt^3)$ operations.
+But most of these computations are redundant.
+Instead, we compute each pair contribution $\phi^{\mathrm{off}}(o_{kl})$ once, form the total sum over all pairs, and then subtract the terms involving alternative $j$ to obtain the required sum for that alternative.
+This reduces the complexity to $O(\numalt^2)$, which is optimal for general $\cov$ because $\cov$ itself has $O(\numalt^2)$ unique elements influencing the choice probabilities.

 \textbf{Network size.} The architecture can be compact.
 In our simulations, we use networks with 8--64 hidden units and 0--2 hidden layers per component.
 In general, larger values of $\numalt$ require larger networks for accurate approximation.